 The Company performs regular reviews of inventory quantities on hand and evaluates the realizable value of its inventories.
 The Company adjusts the carrying value of the inventory as necessary with estimated valuation reserves for excess, obsolete, and slow-moving inventory by comparing the individual inventory parts to forecasted product demand or production requirements.
-As of June 30, 2016 inventory was comprised of \$2,124,647 in raw materials and \$90,378 in finished goods on hand.
-Inventory at December 31, 2015 was comprised of \$1,587,653 in raw materials and \$180,289 in finished goods on hand.
-As an emerging growth entity, the Company had prepaid inventory of \$362,609 and \$49,103, respectively.
+As of September 30, 2016, inventory was comprised of \$2,544,120 in raw materials and \$2,202,979 in finished goods on hand.
+Inventory at December 31, 2015, was comprised of \$1,587,653 in raw materials and \$180,289 in finished goods on hand.
+As an emerging growth entity, the Company is required to prepay for raw materials with certain vendors until credit terms can be established.
+As of September 30, 2016, and December 31, 2015, the Company had prepaid inventory of \$912,822 and \$49,103, respectively.
 These prepayments were made primarily for raw materials inventory and prepaid inventory is included in prepaid expenses and other current assets on the condensed consolidated balance sheet.